Donn Sorensen: Public Speaking

 Sorensen speaks at many events including conferences, healthcare conventions, and graduations.

 Philanthropy

 Sorensen serves as the board chair of The Make-A-Wish Missouri Foundation.

 Prior Healthcare Work

 Sorensen worked 25 years in health care including work with Premier Practice Management (a national practice operations organization), several specialty and multispecialty groups in Nashville, Tennessee, and Baton Rouge, Louisiana, and with the Mayo Clinic in Rochester, Minnesota.

 Education

 Sorensen holds a master's degree in business administration from Southwest Missouri State University and Luther College in Decorah, Iowa.

+Controversies

+Sorensen has been accused of sexual assault and extortion but has not faced criminal charges.